SKYSURF-11: A New Zodiacal Light Model Optimized for Optical Wavelengths: Discussion

 Possibly the most interesting source of diffuse light would be one of extragalactic origin, as this could mean there were significantly more faint or distant galaxies than current models predict.
 Figure \ref{fig:resid_vs_wave_comparison} shows the spectrum for IGL from \cite{DSilva_2023}, which is estimated by \citet[][]{Tompkins_2025}.
 Any IGL still left in the images is ${\sim} 0.56$ \nW, or ${<} 0.0002$ \MJy \citepalias{Carleton_2022}, which is shown as the full-drawn red 3\% IGL line in Figure \ref{fig:resid_vs_wave_comparison}.
 As explained in \citet[][]{Windhorst_2022} and \citet[][]{Carleton_2022}, the way the object-free sky-SB was measured from the HST images already rejects 97\% of the IGL.
 As shown in Figure \ref{fig:resid_vs_wave}, our diffuse light measurements cannot be due to IGL.
 If it were due to IGL, the amount of integrated discrete galaxy light in the universe would have to be underestimated by 200\%.
 This is very unlikely, as independent methods to estimate IGL in deep HST and JWST imaging find consistent results \citep{Tompkins_2025, Carter_2025, Windhorst_2023}.

+Although beyond the scope of this work, studying fluctuations in the EBL can provide additional insight into its complex contributions.
+For example, large-scale EBL fluctuations exceed predictions based on the IGL \citep[e.g.,][]{Kashlinsky_2012, Cooray_2012}.
+These excess fluctuations may shed light on the contribution of intrahalo light \citep{Zemcov_2014, Feder_2025} or indicate more exotic sources, such as decaying dark matter or direct-collapse black holes \citep[see discussion in][]{Feder_2025}.

-Along with this, the diffuse light is most likely local, since any extragalactic source would need to be unrealistically blue.
-As a simple test, we fit a redshifted zodiacal light spectrum to our diffuse light measurements, finding a best-fit redshift of $z = 0.03\pm 0.15$.
-A simple multiplier to \obrienzodi\ (e.g., uniformly increasing its brightness by 5\%) cannot explain the offset, which is nearly constant with ecliptic latitude (Figure \ref{fig:resid_vs_ecl_lat}).
+Lastly, a simple multiplier to \obrienzodi\ (e.g., uniformly increasing its brightness by 5\%) cannot explain the offset, which is nearly constant with ecliptic latitude (Figure \ref{fig:resid_vs_ecl_lat}).
 The extra signal is isotropic, whereas scaling the model would produce latitude-dependent trends instead of the observed flat relation.
-In conclusion, the blue color of our positive residual signal makes it unlikely that this diffuse light signal is of extragalactic origin.